apache/lucene-solr/solr/docker/Docker-FAQ.md

 docker run -it apache/solr -h myhostname
 ```

-This is is the same as the previous one, but an additional argument is passed.
+This is the same as the previous one, but an additional argument is passed.
 The image will run the "solr" command with "-f -h myhostname"

 To run solr as an arbitrary command: